CurtinIDS/python-carpentries-website-template/README.md

 6. Ensure `setup/index.md` (which is hosted at to `curtinids.github.io/<reponame>/setup` ) is up to date

-7. Have a quick browse through the website and make sure there's no placeholders left and everything is correct
+7. Have a browse through the website and make sure there's no placeholders left and everything is correct